-In the last 50 years, they've held thousands of weekly groups across the UK and in turn influenced tens of millions of people to eat more healthily and lose fat by tracking their 'Free Foods', 'Healthy Extras' and 'Syns'.
+In the last 50 years, they've held thousands of weekly groups across the UK and supported tens of millions of people in eating more healthily by tracking their 'Slimming World Speed Foods', 'Free Foods', 'Healthy Extras' and 'Syns'.

-But navigating the plan can seem overwhelming at first, especially when so many buzzwords are used (see above... and the list goes on and on).
+But navigating the plan can seem overwhelming at first, not least because of the buzzwords (see above...
+'Slimming World Speed Foods' et al — the list goes on and on).
 Let WH help you cut through the jargon.

 What are Slimming World Speed Foods?

-No, not super speedy meals or snacks you can make in mere seconds.
-Slimming World Speed Foods are foods which you're actively encouraged to eat more of on Slimming World.
+Against the odds, they're not super-speedy meals or snacks you can make in mere seconds.
+Slimming World Speed Foods are foods you're actively encouraged to eat more of, according to Slimming World.
 Their role?
-To both speed up your fat loss and up your nutrient intake.
+To speed up your fat loss and up your nutrient intake.

-Just need your list of foods?
-Scroll to the bottom of the page
+Just need your list of Slimming World Speed Foods?
+Scroll to the bottom of the page...

-They fall under the ‘Free Foods’ umbrella, which refer to the foods you can eat as much as you like of (or, until you're full that is: think lean protein, rice and potatoes, more on what actual foods make up the Free Foods in the WH guide to Slimming World).
+They fall under the ‘Free Foods’ umbrella, which refer to the foods you can eat as much as you like of (or, until you're full: think lean protein, rice and potatoes, more on what actual foods make up the Free Foods in the WH guide to Slimming World).

-What's the difference between 'Speed Foods' and 'Free Foods'?
+What's the difference between Slimming World 'Speed Foods' and 'Free Foods'?

-If the concept of Free Foods and Speed Foods seems a bit daunting, you are not alone.
-It can be bloody hard figuring out what category food falls under, especially with the crossover between Speed and Free Foods.
+If the Slimming World concepts of Free Foods and Speed Foods seem a bit daunting, you are not alone.
+It can be bloody hard figuring out what category certain foods fall under, especially with the crossover between Speed and Free Foods.

-Free foods are low energy dense foods that fill you up and keep your stomach satisfied for longer periods of time, allowing you to eat them freely (that means no calorie counting or measuring) whilst still being able to lose body weight.
+Free Foods are low energy dense foods (meaning low in calories for their weight) that fill you up and keep your stomach satisfied for longer periods of time, allowing you to eat them freely — no calorie counting or measuring, can we get a heck yeh? — while still being able to lose body weight.
 A few examples include fish, rice, eggs, pasta, potatoes, beans, fruit and veg.

-NB—there are also super speed foods: think apples, blackberries, grapefruit and cherries—which are even lower in energy and higher in nutrients.
-Stick with us...
+Btw, there are also super Speed Foods: think apples, blackberries, grapefruit and cherries — which are even lower in energy and higher in nutrients.
+Bear with us...